gooddata/gooddata-ui-sdk/skel/README.md

 This will bootstrap a new project in libs directory and a new project entry to `rush.json`, execute `rush update` and then commit all the new files and changes.

+Alternatively, if you would like to create a new non-production tooling, use [create-new-tool.sh](create-new-tool.sh)

 ## sdk-skel-ts

 Pure TypeScript project.
 Jest for testing.